 - Latest Function Core Tools

-To sign in to your Azure account, open sidebar Azure Explorer, and then click the Azure Sign In icon in the bar on top (or from IDEA menu Tools/Azure/Azure Sign in).
+To sign in to your Azure account, open the Azure Explorer sidebar, and then click the Azure Sign In icon in the bar on top (or from the IDEA menu, select Tools > Azure > Azure Sign in).

-In the Select Subscriptions dialog box, select the subscriptions that you want to use, and then click Select.
+In the browser, sign in with your account and then go back to IntelliJ.
+In the Select Subscriptions dialog box, click on the subscriptions that you want to use, then click Select.

 Create your local project

-In this section, you use Azure Toolkit for IntelliJ to create a local Azure Functions project.
-Later in this article, you'll publish your function code to Azure.
+To use Azure Toolkit for IntelliJ to create a local Azure Functions project, follow these steps:

-Open IntelliJ Welcome dialog, select Create New Project to open a new Project wizard, select Azure Functions.
+Open IntelliJ IDEA's Welcome dialog, select New Project to open a new project wizard, then select Azure Functions.

 Run the project locally

-src/main/java/org/example/functions/HttpTriggerFunction.javato see the code generated.
-Beside the line 17, you will notice that there is a green Run button, click it and select Run 'azure-function-exam...', you will see that your function app is running locally with a few logs.
+Navigate to src/main/java/org/example/functions/HttpTriggerFunction.java to see the code generated.
+Beside the line 24, you'll notice that there's a green Run button.
+Click it and select Run 'Functions-azur...'.
+You'll see that your function app is running locally with a few logs.

-You can try the function by accessing the printed endpoint from browser, like
+You can try the function by accessing the displayed endpoint from browser, such as

-The log is also printed out in your IDEA, now, stop the function app by clicking the stop button.
+The log is also displayed in your IDEA.
+Stop the function app by clicking the Stop button.

 Debug the project locally

-http://localhost:7071/api/HttpTrigger-Java?name=Azureagain , you will find the breakpoint is hit, you can try more debug features like step, watch, evaluation.
-Stop the debug session by click the stop button.
+http://localhost:7071/api/HttpTrigger-Java?name=Azureagain and you'll find the breakpoint is hit.
+You can then try more debug features like Step, Watch, and Evaluation.
+Stop the debug session by clicking the Stop button.

 Deploy your project to Azure

-Right click your project in IntelliJ Project explorer, select Azure -> Deploy to Azure Functions
+Right click your project in IntelliJ Project explorer, then select Azure -> Deploy to Azure Functions.

 Manage function apps from IDEA

-You can manage your function apps with Azure Explorer in your IDEA, click on Function App, you will see all your function apps here.
+To manage your function apps with Azure Explorer in your IDEA, follow these steps:

-Click to select on one of your function apps, and right click, select Show Properties to open the detail page.
+Click to select on one of your function apps, then right click and select Show Properties to open the detail page.

-Right click on your HttpTrigger-Java function app, and select Trigger Function, you will see that the browser is opened with the trigger URL.
+Right click on your HttpTrigger-Java function app, then select Trigger Function in Browser.
+You'll see that the browser is opened with the trigger URL.